jonbhanson/flutter_native_splash/README.md

 # Recommendations
 ## Secondary splash screen:
 The native splash screen is displayed while the native app loads the Flutter framework.
 Once Flutter loads, there may still be resources that need to be loaded before your app is ready.
-For this reason, you should consider implimenting a Flutter splash screen that is displayed while these resources load.
+For this reason, you should consider implementing a Flutter splash screen that is displayed while these resources load.
 Here is a code example of a secondary Flutter splash screen, or use a package from [pub.dev](https://pub.dev).

 ```dart
 class MyApp extends StatelessWidget {